The best food festivals in Italy [Summer 2023]

 We continue with another food festival in Campania that has been drawing thousands of visitors to the Phlegraean Bay for more than 30 years:

 The Sea Festival in Monte di Procida is a beautiful event taking place for 3 consecutive evenings in August in the picturesque inlet of Acquamorta.
-Here you will be able to feast with fresh seafood, seaweed fritters, peppered mussels, mixed fried and many other delicious treats prepared a few steps from the sea, all accompanied by excellent local wines.
+Here you will be able to feast with fresh seafood, seaweed fritters, peppered mussels, mixed fried delicacies, and many other delicious treats prepared a few steps from the sea, all accompanied by excellent local wines.

 As always, there are musical performances, folk dances, and stands with local handicrafts.
 The festival is also held in an environmentally friendly way, using only biodegradable plates, cutlery and glasses.

 Tip: the town of Monte di Procida is only 13 km away from the port of Pozzuoli.
-From here you can hop on a ferry to the Procida and reach this island in just 40 min.
+From here you can hop on a ferry to the Procida and reach this island in just 40 minutes.
 Check the Pozzuoli - Procida ferry route to learn more!

 8) The Notte del Basilico (Basil Night) in Celle Ligure

-Although the date for the 2023 edition has not been confirmed yet, we already know that usually Liguria turns green in July!
+Although the date for the 2024 edition has not been confirmed yet, we already know that usually Liguria turns green in July!

-Basil Night is an event that celebrates this local culinary plant and its fragrant aroma with original ideas, delicious combinations, and more traditional recipes such as the famous Genoese pesto.
+Basil Night is an event that celebrates this local culinary plant and its fragrant aroma with original ideas, delicious combinations, and more traditional recipes, such as the famous Genoese pesto.
 Get ready to taste focaccia, fresh pastries, and even ice cream and cocktails with basil!

 Plan a vacation to the Riviera di Ponente to relax by the sea with great food.
 You can get to the town of Celle Ligure easily from Savona or Genoa.